Global, Environmental, and Occupational Health

 The University of Maryland’s location in the Washington, DC, metro area is ideal for students considering careers in global, environmental, or occupational health.

+Students engage with and learn from researchers and policy makers in and beyond the classroom.
 GEOH students interested in policy and public service are encouraged to consider applying for the UMD Fellows program.
 Fellows combine a fall seminar with a policy practitioner with a spring internship.

 Undergraduate Research Experiences

-Students can find open campus research opportunities on campus through the ForagerOne portal, maintained by the UMD Office of Undergraduate Research.
+Students can find research opportunities on campus through the ForagerOne portal, maintained by the UMD Office of Undergraduate Research.
 SPH students are encouraged to share their research at a number of annual showcase events, including Public Health Practice Day and UMD’s Undergraduate Research Day.

 - CONSERVE Center of Excellence